PoeBlu/lono/docs/_docs/configsets/blueprint.md

 nav_order: 24
 ---

 Blueprint configsets are configsets added by blueprints.
-Some blueprints are packaged with configsets already preconfigured.
+This allows blueprint to prepackaged configsets, so you don't have to as part of your project's configsets.

 ## Example

-The blueprint preconfigures configsets to use in it `config/configsets.rb` file.
+The blueprint specifies configsets to use in its `config/configsets.rb` file.
 Example:

 app/blueprints/ec2/config/configsets.rb: